fblettner/fblettner.github.io/_liberty/technical/installation.md

 - Amazon Linux or Amazon Linux 2
 - Root or sudo access
+- Minimum 2GB of RAM recommended, 8GB of RAM recommended for all Liberty Framework Services.

 ### Step 1: Update System Packages

-First, ensure your system packages are up to date.
+Before starting the installation, update your system to ensure all packages are up-to-date.

 ```bash
 sudo yum update -y